atacan/DevBliss/README.md

 ## Contributing

 The structure is based on pointfree.co's [isowords](https://github.com/pointfreeco/isowords) project.
 Every feature is a library in the swift package and the app's Xcode project is barebones.

+### Adding a new tool
+1. Add a case to the enum in SharedModels/Tool.swift
+1. Update state and actions in AppFeature/AppReducer.swift.
+Fix `switch must be exhaustive errors.`

 ### Setup